-So, you’re looking to get your freelancing groove on in 2019, but where the hell do you start?
+So, you’re looking to get your freelancing groove on, but where the hell do you start?

 I’m sharing a few of my own plans and evergreen tips on what to do, how to do it, and how to survive.
 All things that helped me when I ditched the office life.

 Making that leap from the comfort of your paid job with all its perks (even if you do hate it) to the stark reality of freelance life can be a bit of a culture shock.
 There’s a ton of things to think about beforehand.
 But while freelancing isn’t for everyone, the freelance lifestyle pros far outweigh the cons – in my humble opinion.

 Don’t fall for freelancing clichés

 As a full-time freelancer for over three years, you could say I’ve learnt a thing or two about the freelance life.
 Its up and downs, its pleasures and pains, and what I needed to do to ensure I didn’t go back to my old boss to see if I could get my old job back.